robert-hh/hx710/README.md

 # HX710: Python class for the HX710 load cell

 This is a very short and simple class.
-This lib includes two variants of the module.
-One is using direct GPIO pin handling, the other uses SPI.
-Besides the class instantiation, both variants offer the same methods.
+This lib includes three variants of the module.
+One is using direct GPIO pin handling, the other uses the PIO module of the RPI Pico.
+The third variant uses SPI.
+Besides the class instantiation, all variants offer the same methods.
+The preferred methods are GPIO and PIO, because they deal properly with the conversion ready signal resulting in a more precise result.

 ## Constructor